Christ and Pilate (Ecce Homo)

 Acc No 190

-Artist Munkácsy, Mihály 1844-1900 Engraver Hester, R Wallace 1866-1942 Medium engraving, framed Size unknown Donor Mary Alice Hindle, 67 Laverton Road, Lytham St Annes Date donated 26 March 1956 ORIGINAL PAINTING by Mihaly Munkacsy 1844-1900 Mihali Leo Lieb was born in Mukachevo, Hungary, in 1844 to German parents and took his pseudonym from the place of his birth.
-His early years were spent in poverty and working in slave labour.
-In 1860, after becoming seriously ill, he went into the care of his uncle, who, noticing the boy’s superb drawing ability, apprenticed him to a portrait painter thus beginning Mihali’s formal training.
-By the age of 26 he had become a sensation with his first masterpiece The Last Day of a Condemned Man and went on to achieve an international reputation with his genre paintings and large scale biblical pictures.
-Mihali’s life was to lead from one of abject poverty to meteoric superstardom and his stunning works hang in many great museums.
-His most famous masterpiece is known collectively as The Christ Trilogy.
+Artist Munkácsy, Mihály 1844-1900 Engraver Hester, R Wallace 1866-1942 Medium engraving, framed Size unknown Donor Mary Alice Hindle, 67 Laverton Road, Lytham St Annes Date donated 26 March 1956 ORIGINAL PAINTING by Mihaly Munkacsy 1844-1900 Munkacsy was born Mihaly Lieb in Munkacs, Hungary.
+He officially began using the surname Munkacsy in 1868.
+Although born into a middle class family, one of five children, their mother died when he was six and his father, a government official, when he was eight.
+His early years were spent in poverty, working essentially as slave labour for various carpenters, working fourteen hours at day for little money.
+In 1860, after becoming seriously ill due to the privations of his earlier life, he returned into the care of his uncle, who, noticing the boy’s superb drawing ability, apprenticed him to a portrait painter, Elek Szamossy (1826-1888) thus beginning Mihaly’s formal training and broadening his knowledge of history, literature and mythology.
+He was granted access to copy masterworks at the National Museum in Pest, an experience that accelerated his artistic development.
+After training in Budapest, Munich and Dusseldorf, he lived mainly in Paris By the age of 26 he became a sensation with his first masterpiece The Last Day of a Condemned Man, inspired by the plight of young men caught evading the military draft, which won a gold medal at the at the Paris Salon in 1870.
+Munkascy then went on to achieve an international reputation with his genre paintings and large scale biblical pictures.
+His association with Charles Sedelmeyer, an Austrian dealer, assured his financial success.
+Mihaly’s life was to lead from one of abject poverty to meteoric superstardom and his stunning works hang in many great museums.
+His most famous masterpiece is known collectively as The Christ Trilogy: Christ Before Pilate (1881), Golgotha (1884) and Ecce Homo (1896), the latter took 6 years to complete.
 The paintings “enthralled the public with their massive scale and psychological insight”.
+Throughout his life Munkacsy worked under enormous pressure which would appear to have taken its toll on his mental health.
 He died in a mental home in Bonn, Germany in 1900.
 REFERENCES https:// musings-on-art.org www.mihalimunkacsy.org |